 - Awardees must inform the Consortium of any changes in contact information including email, phone, or address.

-- Awardess should plan to respond to academic and employment follow-up surveys administered by VSGC as required by NASA.
+- Awardees should plan to respond to academic and employment follow-up surveys administered by VSGC as required by NASA.

-- Awardees may also be asked to share research experiences in public forums, classroom presentations and professional meetings.
-Presentations that encourage interest in aerospace careers and research to high school students are of particular interest to the Consortium.
+- Awardees may also be asked to share research experiences in public forums, classroom presentations, and professional meetings.
+Presentations that encourage interest in STEM careers and research to high school students are of particular interest to the Consortium.

 Disposition of Unused Funds

 If the awardee terminates his/her academic program during the 2017-2018 academic year, the University is required to return a prorated share of the scholarship award to the VSGC.
 Fellowship funds are not transferable.
 Any unused funds should be returned to us.